 - (1) Member States shall ensure that information on the management of spent fuel and radioactive waste is made available to workers and the general public.
 This obligation includes ensuring that the competent regulatory authority informs the public in the fields of its competence.
-Information shall be made available to the public in accordance with national legislation and international obligations, provided that this does not jeopardise to the fullest extent practicable, while having regard to other interests such as, inter alia, security, recognised in national legislation or international obligations such as, inter alia, security, - (2) Member States shall ensure that the public is given opportunities to participate appropriately in the process of decision making on policies regarding the spent fuel and radioactive waste management and in particular in the siting of relevant facilities.
+Information shall be made available to the public in accordance with national legislation and international obligations, provided that this does not jeopardise other interests such as, inter alia, security, recognised in national legislation or international obligations. - (2) Member States shall ensure that the public is given opportunities to participate in public consultation appropriately in the process of decision making on policies regarding the licensing process for spent fuel and radioactive waste management and in particular in the siting of relevant disposal facilities. - FR: Member States shall ensure that the public is given opportunities to participate in public consultation regarding the licensing process for spent fuel and radioactive waste disposal facilities.